 First Impressions Of Geronimo

 The activities all opened at 10am but we didn’t get there until 11, because….kids.
 There wasn’t much of queue and we quickly exchanged our printed tickets for wrist bands and headed inside.
-The main stage was right next to the entrance and we could hear Swashbuckle’s Cook and Line doing their thing on stage which Ollie was VERY excited by.
+The main stage was right next to the entrance and we could hear Swashbuckle’s Cook and Line on stage which made Ollie VERY excited.
 We watched them for a little while before heading off to explore.

 We watched some tightrope walkers before my stepson spotted the ‘Actual Reality Arcade’ and wanted to go check it out.
 This was basically life size versions of classic video games that you could take part in.
 Human Whack-A-Mole was hilarious and my partner’s highlight of the whole day was the human Pac Man maze.
 Definitely reliving some childhood memories right there!

 As we made our way around the festival I was surprised by how much there was to do and how small and often non-existent the queues were.
 I think because there was so much to do, people didn’t tend to stay at one activity for too long, so we never felt like we were waiting ages for our turn.